RoShan2056/Resume-Ranking-System-Project/README.md

 ## Contact

-If you have any questions or comments about this project, please feel free to contact Dipesh Joshi at jdipesh29@gmail.com.
+If you have any questions or comments about this project, please feel free to contact Dipesh Joshi at roshanshriwastav924@gmail.com.

-## Outputs